Three banks pledge interest-free loans to prop up Vietnam Airlines

 State media last week cited the Ministry of Planning and Investment as saying the airline would likely make a net loss of 10 trillion dong in the first half of this year and was on the brink of bankruptcy.

-Vietnam Airlines earlier this month said it would sell 11 Airbus (AIR.PA) A321 aircraft through an auction.
+Vietnam Airlines earlier this month said it would sell 11 Airbus A321 aircraft through an auction.

 ($1 = 23,015 dong)